US STOCKS-Wall St ends lower, pulled down by tech stocks | Technology

 US STOCKS-Wall St ends lower, pulled down by tech stocks

 Wall Street stocks ended lower on Monday, weighed down by tech shares as signs of growing inflation worried investors about the potential for tighter monetary policy.
-Of the 11 major S&P sectors that declined, technology and consumer were among the biggest losers.
+Of the 11 major S&P sectors that declined, technology and communication services were among the biggest losers.

 "What is causing the decline, no surprise to anybody, is the worry about inflation and interest rates," said Sam Stovall, chief investment strategist at CFRA Research in New York.
 "As a result that's causing the growth group, in particular technology and consumer discretionary stocks, to experience weakness, while some of the more value-oriented groups are holding up a bit better."